-As the process of complying with the 21st Century Cures Act’s EVV mandate continues, a group of stakeholders came together in San Antonio, Texas for the 2019 EVV Summit on April 5-6.
+As the process of complying with the 21st Century Cures Act’s EVV mandate continues and EVV implementation begins across the country, a group of stakeholders came together in San Antonio, Texas for the 2019 EVV Summit on April 5-6.
 This conference was a partnership between the National Electronic Visit Verification Association (NEVVA) and the National Association of States United for Aging and Disabilities (NASUAD).

 NEVVA is a not-for-profit organization whose mission is to be a source of information about Electronic Visit Verification.
 Shoshana Technologies was one of the first to join this new group, as we recognize the importance of having clear, accurate information available to home care agency owners and operators.